 Marco Di Cataldo is an ERC post-doctoral fellow at LSE’s department of geography and environment.
 He completed his PhD in Economic Geography at the LSE in January 2018, and is a member of the MASSIVE project and the the editorial board of the LSE GILD blog.
 His research is focused on regional economic development, the analysis and evaluation of EU policies, public economics, political economy, and the economics of organised crime.
 His most recent works include research on the impact of collusion between mafia and politics on local public finance, the evaluation of EU Cohesion Policy in the UK, the determinants of Brexit, and the effectiveness of public policies for the attraction of FDI.

-Mara Giua is an Assistant Professor of Economics at the University Roma Tre (Italy) and a Visiting Fellow at the London School of Economics.
+Mara Giua is an assistant professor of economics at the University Roma Tre (Italy) and a visiting fellow at LSE.
 Her research is focused on regional economic performance and public policies for regional development.
-She is particularly interested in territorial imbalances and regional economic disparities across Europe and into the analysis of regional, urban and internationalization policies (genesis and ex-post impact).
+She is particularly interested in territorial imbalances and regional economic disparities across Europe and into the analysis of regional, urban and internationalisation policies (genesis and ex-post impact).